 The selected statement of operations data for the year ended December 31, 2015 presented below, and the selected statements of operations data presented below as of and for the year ended December 31, 2016 and the period from January 1, 2017 to August 27, 2017, which relate to the Predecessor, and for the period from August 28, 2017 to December 31, 2017, which relate to the Successor, are derived from audited financial statements that are not included in this prospectus.
-The selected statement of operations data for the years ended December 31, 2018 and 2019, which relate to the Successor, are derived from audited financial statements that are included in this prospectus.
-The selected statement of operations data for the six months ended June 30, 2019 and 2020 and the selected balance sheet data as of June 30, 2020 are derived from our unaudited financial statements and have included, in our opinion, all adjustments consisting only of normal recurring adjustments that we consider necessary for a fair statement of the financial data from our audited 2019 financial statements to the financial data from our unaudited financial statements for the six months ended June 30, 2020 are derived by adding the financial data from our audited 2019 financial statements to the financial data from our audited financial statements for the six months ended June 30, 2020 are derived by adding the financial data from our audited financial statements to the financial data from our audited financial statements for the six months ended June 30, 2020 and subtracting the financial data from our unaudited financial statements for the six months ended June 30, 2020 and subtracting the financial data from our unaudited financial statements for the six months ended June 30, 2020 and subtracting the financial data from our unaudited financial statements for the six months ended June 30, 2020 and subtracting the financial data from our unaudited financial statements for the six months ended June 30, 2020 and subtracting the financial data fr
+The selected statements of operations data for the years ended December 31, 2018 and 2019 and the balance sheet data as of December 31, 2018 and 2019, which relate to the Successor, are derived from audited financial statements that are included in this prospectus.
+Our historical results are not necessarily indicative of the results that may be expected in the future.